cgore/clojure-evolve/README.md

 # evolve

-A Clojure library designed to ... well, that part is up to you.
+A Clojure/ClojureScript library for Evolutionary Algorithms.

 ## Usage